Legal experts say U.S. court ruling on White House counsel could encourage witnesses to talk in impeachment probe

 U.S. District Judge Ketanji Brown Jackson in Washington said she would rule by Monday in a lawsuit by a U.S. House of Representatives committee seeking to compel former White House Counsel Don McGahn to testify in the probe.

-Brown Jackson, an appointee of former President Barack Obama, suggested during oral argument in October that she would rule in favor of the House.
-The Trump administration has argued that the U.S. Constitution does not give congress power to compel testimony from senior members of the executive branch.
+Brown Jackson, an appointee of former President Barack Obama, suggested during oral arguments in October that she would rule in favor of the House.
+The Trump administration has argued that the U.S. Constitution does not give Congress power to compel testimony from senior members of the executive branch.

-A judge rejected a similar argument in 2008 in a fight over a subpoena issued to former President George W. Bush’s White House Counsel.
+A judge rejected a similar argument in 2008 in a fight over a subpoena issued to former President George W. Bush’s White House counsel.

 A decision that McGahn must testify would not bind other officials and would almost certainly be appealed.
 But some lawyers said Bolton and others could use a ruling to justify talking to Congress if they decide doing so would be in their self-interest.